Hungary and France meet for the first time in 16 years, with Les Bleus having got their first win in Budapest on their last visit in 1990.

 • Belgium proved too strong in the round of 16, however, running out 4-0 winners in Toulouse – although three of those goals came in the final 12 minutes.

-• Prior to facing Portugal on Matchday 1, Hungary had won two of their eight games at EURO final tournaments (D2 L4).
+• The defeat by Portugal on Matchday 1 means Hungary have now won two of their nine games at EURO final tournaments (D2 L5).

 • Hungary were fourth in their UEFA EURO 2020 qualifying group, picking up 12 points from their eight games to finish behind Croatia, Wales and Slovakia – who are all also in the final tournament.